Information for Tourists Arriving or Departing Entebbe International Airport – Uganda

 EBB – Entebbe International Airport – Practical Advice – Tips – Information for Tourists

-If our Safari Tour Guide is meeting you, it will be outside of the building at arrivals with a Hand Held Kabiza Wilderness Safaris Sign on him.
-Entebbe Airport (EBB) is not the grandest looking building but it is a very functional and airport, immigration, custom Staff on duty will do their best to be of help to a Tourist arriving in the Pearl of Africa – Uganda.
+If our Safari Tour Guide is meeting you, it will be outside of the building at arrivals with a Hand-Held Kabiza Wilderness Safaris Sign on him.
+Entebbe Airport (EBB) is not the grandest looking building.
+Still, it is very functional, and the airport, immigration, custom Staff on duty will do their best to be of help to a Tourist arriving in the Pearl of Africa – Uganda.

 Entebbe International Airport – Uganda – Practical Information for Tourists

-Getting here is becoming easier. more airlines have added Entebbe to their routes and that includes from and to other African Countries such as Kenya, Rwanda, and Tanzania.
+Getting here has become more comfortable in the last few years.
+More airlines have added Entebbe to their routes, and that includes from and to other African Countries such as Kenya, Rwanda, and Tanzania.

 - Visa can be obtained on arrival.

-- Arrival Card that you received on the Airplane – filled out – extra copies are available in Immigration area for Arrivals.
+- Arrival Card that you received on the Airplane filled out – extra copies are available in the Immigration area for Arrivals.